 Ratings for Bowie Celebrity Bonds

 Moody’s, Standard & Poor’s, and Fitch all rated the Bowie bonds.
 At the time of the issuance, the credit rating agencies gave the highest rating to the bonds.
 However, in 2004, Moody’s downgraded them to Baa3, just one level above the level of junk bonds.
 The rating agency attributed the downgrade to lower-than-expected revenues due to a decline in album sales.

 Despite the downgrade from Moody’s and lower album sales, the Bowie celebrity bonds did not default and were liquidated in 2007 according to the initial plan.
-Upon their expiration, the legal rights on the royalties transferred back to David Bowie.
+Upon their expiration, the legal rights on the royalties were transferred back to David Bowie.

 Thank you for reading CFI’s explanation of celebrity bonds.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, check out the additional resources below: